Scale Remote MCP Server Resources

 5. Click Save to apply the new resource allocation.

-The specified resources are available immediately.
+Redpanda makes the specified resources available immediately.

 1. Authenticate and get the base URL for the Data Plane API.